What size should my marketing team be?

 Do you want an in-house marketing team, an agency, or a mix?

-I’m often asked by clients to recommend whether they should have an in-house team or rely on an agency.
+I’m often asked by clients to recommend whether they should have an in-house marketing team or rely on an agency.
 I almost always recommend a mix.

 Here’s why: In-house marketers are essential.
 Because they know your business and your clients, and devote themselves to marketing your brand full-time.
 But they also get drawn into other projects and often have so much work to do that not everything in the marketing plan gets done.
 And smaller marketing teams often don’t have all the skills necessary to fully execute the marketing plan.
 It also depends on your marketing team structure.

-Marketing agencies can devote themselves to special projects without getting pulled into the day-to-day business of your organization.
+Marketing agencies or consultants can devote themselves to special projects without getting pulled into the day-to-day business of your organization.
 They can bring a fresh perspective, generate new ideas, help you develop your marketing strategy, and help your marketing team brainstorm new approaches to raise awareness and generate leads.

 Organizations need marketing teams to raise brand awareness and preference and to help generate leads.
 To determine the best size for your marketing team, consider your business and marketing goals, budget, and the size of your organization.